OT Application and Requirements

 Applicants can contact the Office of Admissions at (702) 777-1750 to verify supporting documents have been received.

-Upon receipt of required documents, the Admissions Committee will review and determine whether you will be invited for a personal campus interview.
+Upon receipt of required documents, the Admissions Committee will review and determine whether you will be invited for an interview.
+Due to COVID-19, only virtual interviews will be conducted throughout the 2021-2022 application cycle.

 - You will be given pertinent information about the schedule of events for the interview day.